nshout/nighty/README.md

-# nighty.one
+# nighty.one source code

-The Nighty 2.3 selfbot source code dumped by me
+The official Nighty 2.3 selfbot source code dumped by me